asokraju/VandV/README.md

 SBERT has been shown to significantly outperform the original BERT model on various sentence-level tasks like semantic textual similarity, paraphrase identification, and natural language inference.
 It is also much faster and more efficient than BERT for these tasks because it allows sentence embeddings to be computed in one pass, rather than requiring pairwise comparison of sentences.

-In this project, we are using SBERT to compute sentence embeddings for requirements and then computing the cosine similarity between these embeddings to get a similarity score.
+In this project, we are using SBERT to compute sentence embeddings for goals and then computing the cosine similarity between these embeddings to get a similarity score.

 # Code Overview